This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Which snake is the longest?

-The reticulated python holds the record as the longest snake in the world, reaching lengths of over 30 feet in the wild.
+The reticulated python holds the title for the longest snake, often exceeding 20 feet in captivity and stretching over 30 feet in the wild.

 Where can I buy large pet snakes?